Penetration Testing 101

 What do I have to do to meet SOC 2 or ISO 27001 requirements for the pen test?

-Generally speaking, you will meet SOC 2 and/or ISO 27001 audit requirements for sufficient evidence if (1) you perform a third-party pen test at least annually from a reputable vendor or firm, and (2) you make sure to identify and resolve identified critical and high risk vulnerabilities.
+Generally speaking, you will meet SOC 2 and/or ISO 27001 audit requirements for sufficient evidence if (1) you perform a third-party pen test at least annually from a reputable vendor or firm, and (2) you make sure to identify and resolve identified critical and high-risk vulnerabilities.

 ISO 27001 requires that a company prevent the exploitation of technical vulnerabilities (control A.12.6.1, Annex A, ISO 27001:2013).
 Performing vulnerability scanning and analysis on your network and information systems identifies security risks, but won’t necessarily tell you if these vulnerabilities are exploitable.
 Therefore, it’s necessary to pair vulnerability scanning with a third-party pen test to provide the best evidence to your auditor that you’re aware of vulnerabilities and how they can actually be exploited in practice.

-What are the types of pen tests?
+What are the types of penetration tests?